intergi/pw-angular-component/README.md

 ### Build the component

-Run `build pw-angular-component --configuration production` to build the project.
+Run `ng build pw-angular-component --configuration production` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+### Publish the component to NPM registry

+In `dist/pw-angular-component` run `npm login` then `npm publish`.

 ### Running unit tests